The Latham Diaries: Synopsis

 In the book and in interviews following its release, Latham also singled out Beazley for harsh criticism on the grounds of character.
 He alleged that as both party leader and an ordinary MP, Beazley failed to offer Latham and other Labor MPs the support and loyalty that they were due.
-In a now-famous comment, he described Beazley as "a dirty dog" who is "not fit to clean toilets at Parliament house".
+In one comment, he described Beazley as "a dirty dog" who is "not fit to clean toilets at Parliament house".

 Reception

 The book sold rapidly, and the publisher had to order a second print run before the first had gone on sale.
 The book has been described as showing insight into the Parliamentary Labor Party after Keating.